 offers beautiful views of the Atlantic Ocean and Bantry

 Bay.
-Each of the eleven, chic, white-on-white bedrooms
+Each of the 11, chic, white-on-white bedrooms

 are individually decorated and feature Internet connections,

 heated towel racks.
-A special freestanding twelfth room,
+A special freestanding 12th room,

 the Ellerman Villa, can provide a deluxe residence for

 business travelers in Cape Town on extended stays.
 Looking

 for a place to take a client after work?
 The hotel bar

 is stocked with more than 17,000 wine bottles.
 Start